auth0/docs/articles/videos/get-started/04_01-authenticate-how-it-works.md

 ---
 # Authenticate: How It Works

-Learn about the differences between authentication, authorization, and access control.
+Learn about the difference between authentication, authorization, and access control.
 Understand when and why you might use each type of authentication method: first factors, second factors, and multi-factor.
 Learn about the OpenID Connect (OIDC) authentication protocol.

 <div class="video-wrapper" data-video="suw4dsi0g8"></div>